Factorizations of finite groups: Questions

-\textsc{Question 2.} Let $H=SL(2,p)$ be the special linear group of degree 2 over the field $F_p$ with $p$ elements, $S$ being a Sylow $2$-subgroups of $H$, and $V$ being a $2$-dimensional vector space over $F_p$.
-Consider the following $4$ groups:
+\textsc{Question 2.} Let $H=\SL(2,p)$ be the special linear group of degree $2$ over the finite field $\mathbb{F}_p$ with $p$ elements.
+Let $S$ be a Sylow $2$-subgroup of $H$, and let $V$ be a $2$-dimensional vector space over $\mathbb{F}_p$.
+Consider the following groups: \begin{enumerate} \item $V\rtimes S$, if $p=3$ or $p=7$; \item $V\rtimes N_H(S)$, if $p=5$ or $p=11$. \end{enumerate} Is it true that each of these groups has no factorization of the form $(p,m,p)$ for some integer $m$?
+Note that in all four cases the acting group acts transitively on the one-dimensional subspaces of $V$ .